Nicsims98/Career_mentor_bot/README.md

    - Upload a resume to receive:
    - Skill gaps for target roles: Basic improvement tips (e.g., adding action verbs or quantifying achievements).
    - Save Progress/History: Enable users to save their profile and revisit recommendations or chat history.
-4. Expand roadmap steps to include more detailed suggestions.
+4. **Internship Finder**
+   - Find potential internships for user to apply to.
 5. Incorporate gamification elements for user engagement.

 ## Team 👩‍💻👨‍💻